HajiMohamedRufai/golang-basics/readme.md

 - Main.go file has a main function
 - Go project has only 1 main function

   The subfolders can contain numerous go files

+  Clone this repo and check the flow of the go project structure

+  **Thanks!**